Medicaid: Protections for Spousal Income During Long-Term Care

 When Do Spousal Protection Rules Apply?

-States are required to have spousal protection rules for Medicaid recipients who are in nursing homes, but they are not currently required to have spousal protection rules for other Medicaid recipients, like those receiving in-home care.
-However, many states do have rules protecting the income and/or assets of spouses of Medicaid recipients getting long-term care outside of nursing homes, so you should check with your state Medicaid agency to find out the rules in your state.
-And beginning in 2014, the federal Affordable Care Act requires all states to have spousal protection rules for non-institutionalized Medicaid recipients.
+States have long been required to have spousal protection rules for Medicaid recipients who are in nursing homes, but until 2014, they were not required to have spousal protection rules for other Medicaid recipients, like those receiving in-home care.
+Now that all states should have rules protecting the income and/or assets of spouses of Medicaid recipients getting long-term care outside of nursing homes, should check with your state Medicaid agency to find out the rules in your state.

 What Income is Protected?